semanticweights/tarok/README.md

 For rules see https://www.pagat.com/tarot/sltarok.html.

+### Running in Docker
+1. Clone this repository and cd into it
+2. todo

 ### Local Development
 1. Clone this repository and cd into it
 2. Ensure you have the following installed: